flutter/website/src/content/get-started/fwe/user-input.md

   }
 }
 ```
+" %}

 #### Bonus: `CheckboxListTile` & `SwitchListTile`

 It's the same checkbox and switch widgets, just with a label.
 It's convenience widgets for a ListTile with a leading `Switch` and `Checkbox`, similar to the `Radio` example from above.

 ##### `CheckboxListTile`
+{% render docs/code-and-image.md,
+image:"fwe/layout/space_evenly.png",
+caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+alt: "A screenshot of three widgets, spaced evenly from each other."
+code:"
 ```dart
 CheckboxListTile(
   title: const Text('Animate Slowly'),